 - Archived - The submission was invalid, a mistake or inappropriate in some way.
 Setting the state to archived will remove the submission data from any dashboards and also from most reports.
 This state is NOT for long-term storage of older submissions.

 - The PDF icon indicates there are files attached to this submission.
+Images uploaded for stories will not trigger this icon.

 Along with the ability to change the state of a submission, there are a number of tools available to you to interact with the submission as well as the applicant.